Liquidating a company in Scotland comes with a few distinct differences to the process south of the border.

 What is termed compulsory liquidation in England and Wales is known as Court Liquidation in Scotland.

 This is where a creditor, tired of not being paid, petitions a judge to rule upon a company’s non-payment.
-Where the judge finds against the debtor company he/she rules a Winding up Order which puts the company in to immediate liquidation.
+Where the judge finds against the debtor company, he/she rules a Winding up Order which puts the company into immediate liquidation.

-In Scotland Winding up Petition cases are heard at local sheriff courts unless the case has particular importance in which case it is dealt with by the Scottish Court of Session.
+In Scotland, Winding up Petition cases are heard at local sheriff courts unless the case has particular importance, in which case it is dealt with by the Scottish Court of Session.

 Process